Types of PFIC

 *This table was updated in 2025 using information from the EASL Clinical Practice Guidelines on genetic cholestatic liver diseases Verkade, Henkjan J. et al. Journal of Hepatology, Volume 81, Issue 2, 303 – 325 and OMIM.org.

 While many types of PFIC share key features and symptoms, each type also has its own distinct characteristics.
-Some types have been recognized and studied for much longer than others.
+Some types, such as FIC-1 deficiency and BSEP deficiency, have been recognized and studied for much longer than others.
 Because of this, clinicians and researchers have a better understanding of their typical symptoms, disease progression, and potential treatment options.

 Previously, this type was known as Byler’s disease.
-PFIC 1 is characterized by mutations in the ATP8B1 gene.
+PFIC1 is characterized by mutations in the ATP8B1 gene.
 These mutations cause a deficiency of the FIC1 protein.
-Deficiency of the FIC1 protein can lead to Benign Recurrent Intrahepatic Cholestasis (BRIC1) as well as PFIC1.
-These are now considered different levels of severity of the same condition.
+Deficiency of the FIC1 protein can lead to Benign Recurrent Intrahepatic Cholestasis (BRIC) as well as PFIC.
+These are now considered different levels of severity of the same condition, FIC1 deficiency.

-It is not clear yet why exactly deficiency of the FIC1 protein causes build-up of bile in liver cells, and other symptoms of BRIC1 or PFIC1.
+It is not clear yet why exactly deficiency of the FIC1 protein causes build-up of bile in liver cells, and other symptoms of BRIC or PFIC.

 • Jaundice in the first months of life